bgrenn/ragdemo/README.md

 3. Install Ollama on a host, and ensure that ollama can be accessed remotely.
    You can also pull the models

-4.Create the schema for the application and ensure this user has the correct permissions
+4. Create the schema for the application and ensure this user has the correct permissions

 5. Add the objects for this schema